palaashatri/vidjot/README.md

+> Marking this as deprecated and archived.
+Heroku, in all their almighty brilliance deleted my account, also removing all my API keys and everything.
+They can literally, buzz off.

 # VidJot

 Vidjot is an an application that allows you to add ideas to help create your videos, by inputting ideas, kind of like a Notes app, but online.